Marmeladenbrot/E-I-Index/README.md

 # E-I Index
-enables the calculation of the E-I Index based on Krackhardt & Stern (1988), https://doi.org/10.2307/2786835
+calculation of the global, cluster and single node E-I Index based on Krackhardt & Stern (1988), https://doi.org/10 .2307/2786835

 ## Getting Started

 It is assumed that you have a dataframe with your nodes + node attributes.
 A specific column/node attribute needs to be given as a parameter to compare the node attributes.

 Sample code coming